Conventiculum Bostoniense, Latin By The Sea

-- We are happy to have on board a number of adjutores – assistants – this year: they are talented instructors and researchers who are also skilled Latin speakers.
-They will enhance the immersion environment and provide more opportunities to our participants for interaction.
+- In addition to regular faculty, we are lucky to include on staff a number skilled Latin speakers and experienced teachers.
+They enhance the immersion environment and provide more opportunities to our participants for interaction.

 Vocamus vos, o magistri, ut linguam Latinam nobiscum in ora maritima colatis!

 The Conventiculum Bostoniense is a full-immersion residential experience, designed for those with at least an intermediate-level background in Latin who want to gain some ability to communicate ex-tempore in correct Latin on a wide range of subjects.
 Anyone with that background and a strong desire to develop a Latin speaking ability are welcome to apply.
 Teachers in schools and universities will especially appreciate sessions devoted to active methods for learning and teaching Latin.
 In these sessions, teachers will both learn from each other and work on their own to develop activities that can be applied in the classroom with excellent results.

 All participants will enhance and develop spoken and written expression in Latin both in the formal classroom setting, and informally, outside of class.
 To achieve an optimal immersion environment, participants will speak Latin exclusively with one another and the faculty “24-7”.
 Besides interacting with colleagues in Latin informally outside of class, students will take one of two different graduate-level courses: one for first time attendees and one for returning participants as described below.